Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 - [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge)
 - [Apple Safari](https://support.apple.com/downloads/safari)

-It will do a lot for you so you can have a graphical representation of what you're asking for.
+It will do a lot for you so that you can have a graphical representation of what you're asking for.
 Yep, it seems obvious but that's the main thing about computers: how with [bits](https://en.wikipedia.org/wiki/Bit) you can have an interactive display ✨

 ## How does it works